Rethinking Spatial Dimensions of Vision Transformers: Introduction

 We verify that PiT improves performances over ViT on various tasks.
 On ImageNet classification, PiT and outperforms ViT at various scales and training environments.
 Additionally, we have compared the performance of PiT with various convolutional architectures and have specified the scale at which the transformer architecture outperforms the CNN.
-We further measure the performance of PiT with a detection head on object detection.
-ViT- and PiT-based DETR~\cite{carion2020detr} are trained on the COCO 2017 dataset~\cite{lin2014coco} and the result shows that PiT is even better than ViT as a backbone architecture for a task other than image classification.
+We further measure the performance of PiT as a backbone for object detection.
+ViT- and PiT-based deformable DETR~\cite{zhu2020deformable} are trained on the COCO 2017 dataset~\cite{lin2014coco} and the result shows that PiT is even better than ViT as a backbone architecture for a task other than image classification.
 Finally, we verify the performance of PiT in various environments through the robustness benchmark.